Apartment Syndication 101: What Doctors Should Know

 The PSA is usually created by the real estate attorney representing the seller, but the buying party should always have their real estate attorney review before signing.

 b.
 Operating agreement

-In an apartment syndication, there’s two types of operating agreements:
+In an apartment syndication, there are two types of operating agreements:

-- Operating agreement between members of the GP (if the GP is made up or more than one member – would outline responsibilities and ownership percentages of each.)
+- Operating agreement between members of the GP (if the GP is made up of more than one member – would outline responsibilities and ownership percentages of each.)

 - Operating agreement between the GP and the LP.
 Outlines responsibilities and ownership percentages for both the GP and LP.

 c.
 Private placement memorandum

 A private placement memorandum (PPM) is a legal document that lays out the details and disclosures of an apartment syndication.
 It discloses all of the important information an investor may want to know before agreeing to the terms (such as how LPs could lose their money).